TheKodeToad/Letterbox/README.md

 # Letterbox
 A simplistic, lightweight ModMail ~~bot~~ app for Discord using modern features like forums.
 Uses [poise](https://crates.io/crates/poise) under the hood meaning it won't take much memory!

+## Usage
+You will need a postgres database!

+Copy config.toml.example to config.toml and edit as necessary.
+Copy .env.example to .env and edit as necessary.
+Run `cargo run -r`

+TODO: Nix, docker instructions (help needed)

 ## Philosophy
 Advanced features like a web panel are not the goal here, nor is making the configuration flexible enough to satisfy absolutely everyone's needs.